RNA-VT/GoFire/src/microcontroller/README.md

   ## Future Work

   - Device Health Check
-    - Command all Devices to perform their Health Check
+    - Command all Components to perform their Health Check